salvalcantara/pid-tuning-bda58/src/pages/index.md

           ### Introduction

-          Presents a bird's-eye view of the book.
-Summarizing the motivation and main ideas on the chapters to come.
+          The book starts with a bird's-eye view of the contents.
+This chapter serves as a summary of the main ideas within the chapters to come.
+          Although the book has been laid out to be read linearly, depending on the reader's background, this elevated view can point you straight to the specific chapters you might be more interested in.
       - content: >
           ### Simple model-matching approach to robust PID design